esphome/esphome-docs/components/climate/midea_ac.rst

 The ``midea_ac`` component creates a Midea air conditioner climate device.

-This component requires a auto-loaded ``midea-dongle`` component, that use hardware UART.
+This component requires a auto-loaded ``midea_dongle`` component, that use hardware UART.

 .. note::